A Framework for Geometry-based Statistical Channel Modeling in ISAC Systems

 \subsection{Small Scale Parameters}

-The generation of small-scale parameters initiates with Steps 5C and 5S for the background and target channels, respectively, following the \ac{TR}38.901 \cite{tr} procedure to produce relative cluster delays.
+\textbf{Absolute Delay Generation and Cluster Classification}: The generation of small-scale parameters initiates with Steps 5C and 5S for the background and target channels, respectively, following the \ac{TR}38.901 \cite{tr} procedure to produce relative cluster delays.
 For the background \ac{Tx}-\ac{Rx} link, this yields \(N\) clusters with delays \(\tau'_n\) (\(n = 0,1,\cdots,N-1\)), where the first cluster represents the \ac{LoS} path and is set to zero.
 For the target channel, \(N_1\) and \(N_2\) clusters are independently generated for the \ac{Tx}-target and target-\ac{Rx} links, with delays \(\tau'_{n_1}\) (\(n_1 = 0,1,\cdots,N_1-1\)) and \(\tau'_{n_2}\) (\(n_2 = 0,1,\cdots,N_2-1\)), respectively, also with their first clusters set to zero.

 Here, \(N'_1 = N_1-1\) and \(N'_2 = N_2-1\).
 Subsequently, \ac{NLoS} clusters are categorized as either deterministic or stochastic.
 The \ac{Tx}-target link clusters are divided into \(D_1\) deterministic and \(S_1\) stochastic clusters, while the target-\ac{Rx} link clusters comprise \(D_2\) deterministic and \(S_2\) stochastic clusters, where \(S_1 = N_1' - D_1\) and \(S_2 = N_2' - D_2\).
 After extracting the deterministic clusters (indexed \(p_1 = 0,1,\cdots,D_1-1\) and \(p_2 = 0,1,...,D_2-1\)), the remaining stochastic clusters are reindexed to \(n_1 = 0,1,\cdots,S_1-1\) and \(n_2 = 0,1,\cdots,S_2-1\).
 This classification is critical as the absolute delay modeling differs between the deterministic and stochastic clusters.
 It is important to note that the conventional \ac{TR}38.901 \cite{tr} framework defines a methodology for absolute delays but operates primarily on a relative delay basis.